The local information of difference equations: Restriction to the formal disk

 The kernel of the first arrow and the cokernel of the second are torsion modules supported on $p+\Z$, so they are successive extensions of $\delta=\ddA/ \ddA (z-p)$.
 Therefore, to understand the collection of possible $N$'s it is sufficient to understand extensions of modules by torsion modules.
-The following proposition computes all extensions in $\Loc$. \begin{proposition} Let $M=(M^l,M,M^r)$ and $N=(N^l,N,N^r)$ be two modules in $\Loc$.
-There is a short exact sequence
+The following proposition computes all extensions in ${\Mod^\Z(\pz)}$.
+Notice that even though ${\Mod^\Z(\pz)}$ is just an exact category, since it is closed under extensions in the category of diagrams of $\C[[\pi]]$-modules, $\Ext$ groups can be computed in this larger abelian category, and the same is true for $\Loc$ and $\Locc$.